flobee/multirename/README.md

 Your help would be great to find bugs or add features and improvements.

-# About / History
+# History

-The program is made for users which have not that detailed knowlege using the shell.
+Multirename is made for users which have not that detailed knowlege using the shell.
 Also me :-) but i know php and find my solution to help myself for a solution to rename files like i need it.
 Multirename was born.
 Nothing new!
 And maybe already done anywhere in any rename program.
-Maybe some of my ideas will find useful, finds a new home ...
+Maybe some of my ideas you will find useful or finds a new home ...
 Hopfully it will stay here :-)
 The very beginning of this program was in ~2002 and now, again because of music and video files the vdr (video disk recording) project gave me the idea to finish this program including some features i was looking for.